Ariadna2002/FLora-Comunica2/README.md

 ## Assembly of the transmitter

-Following the diagram in the connection section, we will connect all the sensors to the ttgo, and we will insert the program of
+Following the diagram in the connection section, we will connect all the sensors to the ttgo, and we will insert the program of [LoraSender](https://github.com/Ariadna2002/FLora-Comunica2/tree/main/LoRaSender) which is divided in 4 parts, but in the arduino must be entered in the same program, but in different tabs.

 # Procedure